 Performance Measures Healthy diverse natural areas Participation in biodiversity monitoring programs.
-Time Frame 0 Mgt Team MBB Protection Action Mgt > Continued funding of bush regeneration and restoration.
+Time Frame 0 Mgt Team W B B A A A A A A A A A A A A A A A A A A A Protection Action Continued funding of bush regeneration and restoration.
 Seek grant funding for environmental restoration works that conserve biodiversity.
 Co-ordinate all bush regeneration and noxious weed control programs for the best strategic outcome.
 Develop a Biodiversity Strategy for the Shire to direct operational programs.
-Effectiveness of bushland management programs is monitored through time. .1 Bushland and Biodiversity Protection Management Statement 3.1A Maintenance of Biodiversity Bushland Management programs aim to conserve, restore and enhance the Shire's biodiversity
+Effectiveness of bushland management programs is monitored through time. the second of th 3.1 Bushland and Biodiversity Protection Management Statement 3.1A Maintenance of Biodiversity Bushland Management programs aim to conserve, restore and enhance the Shire's biodiversity

-3.1B Restoration and Regenerat 3.1B Restoration and Regeneration of Bushland, Escarpments, Foreshores and Watercourses Materc Materc ourses
+3.1B Restoration and Regenerat 3.1B Restoration and Regeneration of Bushland, Escarpments, Foreshores and Watercourses Vatercourses

-Bushland, escarpments, A restoration and regeneration program is MBB As -
+Bushland, escarpments, A restoration and regeneration program is MBB 3B As Bushland health is improved through restoration.

-foreshores and watercourses to be implemented in areas affected by weed funding ·
+foreshores and watercourses to be implemented in areas affected by weed funding

-affected by weed invasion are to invasion using appropriate bush regeneration permits
+affected by weed invasion are to invasion using appropriate bush regeneration permits its

 be regenerated and restored. techniques.

 Bushland regeneration programs initiated 0

 ensure that resources are allocated for

 continued maintenance and conservation of

 natural areas through time.